 Postgraduate students' training needs vary enormously.
 We aim to make as many opportunities as possible available to you.
-If you can't immediately see opportunities for training in a particular field, we can usually sort something out: please contact the Postgraduate Training Coordinator.
+If you can't immediately see opportunities for training in a particular field, we can usually sort something out: please contact the Director of Postgraduate Training.

 Research students are invited to participate in postgraduate modules taught in the Department, either by auditing them or by formally registering.
 In particular, students who have not undertaken any formal research training are encouraged to take the Resources, Methods and Interpretation module.
 Participation and performance can be recorded in your training transcript.
 A complete list of these can be found in the Taught MAs Handbook.

 A full range of training in software and IT issues is provided for students by Information Technology Services.